streamnative/pulsar_weekly/content/2020/2020-12/2020-12-11-pulsar-weekly.md

     https://github.com/apache/pulsar/pull/8877 ([@massakam](https://github.com/massakam))

-- [Broker] Fix the issue of failing to get the `lastMessageId` for an empty topic due to message retention.
+- [Broker] Fix the issue that the `lastMessageId` is failed to be gotten for an empty topic due to message retention.

     https://github.com/apache/pulsar/pull/8725 ([@eolivelli](https://github.com/eolivelli))